Atinuke-Manuels/js-basics/README.md

-# js-basics
+## js-basics

-• What runs JavaScript outside the browser ?
+# What runs JavaScript outside the browser ?

 Ans
 Node

-• Name 5 things Javascript can do.
+# Name 5 things Javascript can do.

 Ans
 -It can be used for arithmetic operations like addition and subtraction.